This document contains information relevant for Faculty or Staff.

 Additional information and workshop dates.

-UNI academic Bb Learn 9 eLearning courses are created as "unavailable".
+UNI academic eLearning (Blackboard) courses are created as "unavailable".

 "Unavailable" means that an Instructor has access to the course, but student do NOT see the course listed in their My Courses list.
-Instructors will have to make the course "available" for students to have access to the course.
+Instructors have to make the course "available" to allow students access to the eLearning course.